codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 }
 ```

-You can run these commands in the terminal and open it up at <http://localhost:9876/> to see the optimised production build of the frontend.
+You can run these commands in the terminal yourself and open it up at <http://localhost:9876/> to see the optimised production build of the frontend.
 Notice how the bottom text has changed from "development" to "production".

 ## Creating a Dockerfile